ScopeMediaInc/javascript-idk/README.md

 ```

 ### .addImage
-Add images to your application
+Add image(s) to your application's image set

 ##### Input
 ```